vincejstraub/article-digex-survey/README.md

 Rolling summary of updates and status report:

-**Demographics table and plotting setup file 22 Nov 2022**
+**Demographics table and plotting setup file 23 Nov 2022**

-- A setup file with suggestions for standards we can use for plotting (e.g. a font for figure labels, a colour palette) has been added to digex_src.
+- A style file with suggestions for standards we can use for plotting (e.g. a font for figure labels, a colour palette) has been added to digex_src.
-- A table of summary statistics for the demographic variables 2-7 can be found in 02-digex-summary-statistics and the Google Drive folder [3-output-files/2-tables/](https://drive.google.com/drive/folders/1NWq_7223JvBNOuY7QehoZs_gn73cuzvR?usp=share_link)
+- I've added all the summary stats we both computed for the demographic variables 2-7 to 02-digex-summary-statistics

 **Update title  DD Month YYYY**